-Delivering Newness The Right Way
+Delivering Newness in Fashion The Right Way

 We analysed top retailers Zara, Boohoo and Missguided to understand their speed to market strategies, and how you can adopt the best ones into your own business.

 From a customer’s point of view, a regular level of newness keeps the shopping experience exciting – upon each visit, there’s always something new to look at.

-Finding balance between the old and the new
+Finding Balance Between the Old and the New

 Brands and retailers may be hesitant to bring in more stocks as there are still existing ones piling up in the warehouse.
 This issue escalates into fear when it leads to deadstock.
 In order to catch up to the market today, however, it’s important to address the situation, not the fear.

-While clearance is generally used in tandem with discounting, it may not necessarily be most effective or only option for a brand.
+While clearance is generally used in tandem with discounting, it’s not always the most effective or the only option for a brand.
 When identified early, brands have more options to clear these products, either through bundle deals, restyling, or through marketing campaigns.